crcx/retroforth/doc/RETRO-Book.md

     i liiire..
     d 2

-Setup the stack, push the device ID to the stack, and then use `ii` to invoke the interaction.
+Setup the stack, push the device handle to the stack, and then use `ii` to invoke the interaction.

 A Retro system requires one I/O device (a generic output for a single character).
-This must be the first device, and must have a device ID of 0.
+This must be the first device, and must have a device class of 0.

 All other devices are optional and can be specified in any order.